okteto/blog-proposals/using-gh-actions-and-okteto-cloud-to-preview-pr-changes.md

 Preview environments serve an important role when performing code reviews for an incoming change or addition to an application's codebase.
+It is a great way for technical and non-technical members of your team to assess and give feedback on the changes made to your application.

-In the [last couple of posts](https://okteto.com/blog/tags/fastapi), you have learned how to build a FastAPI application, deploy the application to Okteto and add a database using Okteto stacks.
+In the last couple of posts; [Building a FastAPI Application and Deploying it with Okteto Stacks](https://okteto.com/blog/building-and-deploying-a-fastapi-app-in-okteto-cloud/), [Deploying An Existing Application Using Okteto Cloud](https://okteto.com/blog/deploying-an-existing-application-with-okteto-cloud/) and [Adding A Database to Your Application Using Okteto Stacks](https://okteto.com/blog/adding-a-database-to-your-app-using-okteto-stack/), you have learned how to build a FastAPI application, deploy the application to Okteto and add a database using Okteto stacks.
 This article will be explaining how to configure preview environments for incoming changes from pull requests using GitHub Actions and Okteto.

-## Okteto Premium

-The free tier plan does not allow the creation of multiple namespaces.
-It is adviced that you upgrade your plan from your [dashboard](https://cloud.okteto.com/#/settings/plans) or try out the 14-day free trial to explore the limitless operations you can perform with Okteto.

 ## What Are Github Actions